MaximeSchuybroeck/ARQSOFT_August/Docs/Architecture_files/Phase_1/report.md

 The following quality attributes have guided the architecture of Phase 1:

 ### 3.1 Extensibility
+- Add IAM providers with minimal code changes
-- Add new ID formats and IAM providers with minimal code changes
+- Add new ID formats with minimal code changes
+- Give lending recommendations

 ### 3.2 Configurability
 - Select ID generation or lending strategy at runtime/config level